If the COVID-19 pandemic has a silver lining, it’s this: It will forever change how we access healthcare.

 Truth is, house calls never really went away.
 They just looked different from the version you saw on Little House on the Prairie.

 Here are five things you probably don’t know about receiving primary medical care at home.

 When you picture traditional at-home healthcare, you might imagine a phlebotomist coming into your home to draw blood.
 Or maybe an occupational or physical therapist stopping by to work with you for a few months after a hospital stay.

 But at-home primary care is entirely different: It’s comprehensive and continuous medical care in the convenience of your home, just like you’d receive in your doctor’s office.
-Emcara Health assembles a care team [link to other story] that includes a medical doctor, nurse practitioner, registered nurse, community healthcare worker, and medical health professional.
+Emcara Health assembles a care team that includes a medical doctor, nurse practitioner, registered nurse, community healthcare worker, and medical health professional.
 This team works together to create a custom care plan just for you.

 “It’s like bringing all the resources of a traditional clinic—and more—into your home,” says Chris Dodd, M.D., chief medical officer at Emcara Health.
 “We tailor our care delivery based on your unique medical needs.”

 With Emcara Health, you don’t just get a visiting nurse—you get a complete medical team that works together to keep you healthy.
 No matter your health condition, your care team will be by your side every step of the way.

 That means making sure you understand how to use your new insulin pump if you’re managing diabetes, ensuring you know how and when to take your medications if you’re battling heart problems, and regularly assessing your home for fall risks if you’re struggling with balance or fatigue issues.

 Your care team also regularly checks in with you—and your caregiver, if you have one—to confirm all is well and make any necessary adjustments.

 Perhaps most important, you and your caregiver can reach your nurse practitioner anytime—24 hours a day, 7 days a week, 365 days a year—no matter what the question or issue.